Keeping your books organized every month helps you avoid mistakes, stay on top of your finances, and be ready when tax time rolls around.

 What this means:

-Look at the money coming in vs. the money going out.
+Compare the money coming in with the money going out.

 Why it’s important: